philippeback/amber-kickstart/README.md

+Note:
+- This is a simplified version of Philippe's setup.
+- Instructions are more elaborate.
-Note: NOT YET TESTED by a second person.
+- It has NOT YET BEEN TESTED by a third person.

 amber-kickstart
 ===============